marinsantiago/BOBgmms/README.md

 devtools::install_github("marinsantiago/BOBgmms")
 ```

-On the other hand, if you wish to install the package from the `BOBgmms.zip` file in the supplementary materials to Marin et al. (2026):
+On the other hand, if you wish to install the package from the supplementary materials to Marin et al. (2026):

-  1. Decompress the zip file `BOBgmms.zip`.
-The folder `BOBgmms` should result.
+  1. Decompress the zip file `Supplementary_file2`.
+The folder `BOBgmms-main` should result.

-  2. In R, set your working directory to the folder `BOBgmms`.
+  2. In R, set your working directory to the folder `BOBgmms-main`.

   3. Run the following R code: